Make Less Waste

 Refuse single-use disposables.
 This is anything you use just once and toss.
 From plastic-lined coffee and beverage cups, straws, plastic bags, and utensils.

 - Bring your own reusable and durable coffee/beverage cup!
-You can use a sturdy glass canning jar with a koozie for hot and cold beverages or a glass and cork KeepCup (like the one in the photo), thermos, or a regular old mug!
+You can use a sturdy glass canning jar with a koozie for hot and cold beverages, thermos, or a regular an old pickle jar!
 Many coffee establishments will even offer you a discount for bringing your own cup too!

 - Bring your own reusable cloth bag for both groceries and produce.
 You can find many options here.